-- Students will be required to do one hour of recovery permissed school day that exceeds the number of allowable absences per board policy. - Students will not be required to pay for recovery. - Medical excuses will be ac-
+Students will be required to do one hour of recovery per missed school day that exceeds the number of allowable absences per board policy.

-- Bereavement for immediate family is treated just like medical absence - Make-up is required for outof-school suspension - Exception for very special cases can be made by the principal
+- Recovery in high school credit courses begins after six absences. - No more than 12 absences (three and six for a .5 course) can be made up.
+Medical absences do not count in this total. - Bereavement for immediate family is treated just like medical absence - Make-up is required for outof-school suspension - Exception for very special cases can be made by the principal